OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 better?
 What about using maximum shortwave to predict NEE?
 Or including additional parameters?

-## 5.3 TASKS
+## 5.3 Workshop tasks

-Possible modifications to Model 1 - simple linear model:
+Possible modifications to the simple linear model:

 -   Include additional NOAA co-variates in the linear model (remember to ‘collect’ and subset the right data from NOAA)